Below is examples of an individual 1040 formal protest we submitted to the IRS on

 Facts, Law, Analysis, Conclusion

-Please consider the enclosed statement and supporting evidence for substantiation
+Please consider the enclosed statement and supporting evidence for substantiation of the

 other unreimbursed employee expenses.
-The taxpayer, ----------------------, is a
+The taxpayer, ———————-, is a Family

---------------------, working at Columbia University in City of New York.
-The taxpayer
+——————–, working at Columbia University in City of New York.
+The taxpayer was

-hired in 2007 as a registered nurse on a contingent basis that she becomes a board
+hired in 2007 as a registered nurse on a contingent basis that she becomes a board certified

-Family --------------------.
-The taxpayer had to attend the Family----------------training
+Family ——————–.
+The taxpayer had to attend the Family—————-training

-program at Pace University and pay the full tuition on her own, since a similar
+program at Pace University and pay the full tuition on her own, since a similar program was

 not offered at Columbia University.

-Please find the enclosed documentation to substantiate the fact that the taxpayer
+Please find the enclosed documentation to substantiate the fact that the taxpayer paid the

 tuition for the Family Nurse Practitioner certification program, and for her unreimbursed